PedroS11/shaman-king-episode-bot/README.md

 # Shaman King Episode Bot

-This is a Telegram bot that polls a website for new [Shaman King Flowers](https://en.wikipedia.org/wiki/Shaman_King:_Flowers) episodes.
+This Telegram bot polls a website for new [Shaman King Flowers](https://en.wikipedia.org/wiki/Shaman_King:_Flowers) episodes.

 Every time a new episode is available, it sends a message with the information regarding the episode and its url.